angular/angular/aio/content/tutorial/first-app/first-app-lesson-11.md

     <code-example header="Add anchor with a routerLink directive to housing-location.component.ts" path="first-app-lesson-11/src/app/housing-location/housing-location.component.ts" region="add-router-link"></code-example>

     The `routerLink` directive enables Angular's router to create dynamic links in the application.
 The value assigned to the `routerLink` is an array with two entries: the static portion of the path and the dynamic data.

-    For the routerLink to work in the template, add a file level import of RouterLink and RouterOutlet from '@angular/router', then update the component imports array to include both RouterLink and RouterOutlet
+    For the `routerLink` to work in the template, add a file level import of `RouterLink` and `RouterOutlet` from '@angular/router', then update the component `imports` array to include both `RouterLink` and `RouterOutlet`.
 1. At this point you can confirm that the routing is working in your app.
-In the browser, refresh the home page and click the "learn more" button for a housing location.
+In the browser, refresh the home page and click the "Learn More" button for a housing location.

     <section class="lightbox">
     <img alt="details page displaying the text 'details works!'" src="generated/images/guide/faa/homes-app-lesson-11-step-1.png">
     </section>

 ## Step 2 - Get route parameters
 In this step, you will get the route parameter in the `DetailsComponent`.
-Currently, the app displays `details works!`, next you'll update the code to display the `id` value passed using the route parameters.
+Currently, the app displays `details works!`.
+Next you'll update the code to display the `id` value passed using the route parameters.

 1. In `src/app/details/details.component.ts` update the template to import the functions, classes and services that you'll need to use in the `DetailsComponent`: